henkejosh/Quicknote/README.md

 end
 ```

+Further, all foreign keys are indexed, allowing for lightning quick lookups.

 ### RICH-TEXT EDITING
 Quicknote uses the Quill.js library to edit notes, allowing for an intuitive, Word-processor like user-experience.

 ### AUTO-SAVE
 Notes are saved to the database as they're edited via background API calls, ensuring a great user experience (content is never lost, and you never have to worry about saving).

+## Quicknote Roadmap
+### Search
+Make users, notes, notebooks, and tags searchable.

+### Reminders and due dates
+Allow users to schedule note due dates and reminders that will
+sync to their Google Calendars.

+### Cross-account collaboration
+Allow multiple users to collaborate on notebooks and notes.